davecraige/smallneo/README.md

     $ wallet rebuild
     $ wallet

-## 14. Break out into dance cause you're connected to neo blockchain son!
+## 14. Break out into dance cause you're connected to NEO blockchain son!

     It should look like